RobThree/NGeoNames/README.md

 # ![Logo](https://raw.githubusercontent.com/RobThree/NGeoNames/master/icon.png) NGeoNames

 Inspired by [OfflineReverseGeocode](https://github.com/AReallyGoodName/OfflineReverseGeocode) found at [this Reddit post](http://www.reddit.com/r/programming/comments/281msj/).
+You may also be interested in [GeoSharp](https://github.com/Necrolis/GeoSharp).
 Uses [KdTree](https://github.com/codeandcats/KdTree).
+Built and tested on .Net 4.5.

 This library provides classes for downloading and parsing [files from GeoNames.org](download.geonames.org/export/dump/) and provides (reverse) geocoding methods like `NearestNeighbourSearch()` and `RadialSearch()` on the downloaded dataset(s).